 During this time, a lot of research on CBD and other hemp compounds finally took place.
-This allowed us to learn a great deal about the unique effects of cannabinoids, so the popularity of CBD began to grow.
+This allowed us to learn a great deal about the unique potential of cannabinoids, so the popularity of CBD began to grow.
 At last, in 2018, the United States passed the Farm Bill, which completely decriminalized the hemp plant and all of its derivatives.

-But, as you know, states have the right to create their own laws, which is why some states decided to restrict CBD or certain CBD products, while other states have simply chosen to adhere to federal law.
+But as you know, states have the right to create their own laws, which is why some states decided to restrict CBD or certain CBD products, while other states have simply chosen to adhere to federal law.
 Furthermore, some states allow recreational marijuana use, and therefore place no restrictions on cannabis or THC levels in general.

 Also, keep in mind that if you live in a state where medical marijuana is legal, you can legally buy products that have a higher concentration of THC from a licensed dispensary as long as you have a medical marijuana card.

 Let’s take a look at each state’s laws regarding CBD and hemp.

 - Alabama: All hemp products are legal in the state of AL, but must contain a maximum of 0.3% THC.